Mail Order Brides (artist collaborative)

-Active since 1995, Mail Order Brides/M.O.B. is a Filipina American artist trio known for their use of humor and camp to explore issues of culture and gender.
+Mail Order Brides/M.O.B. is a Filipina American artist trio active since 1995.
+They are known for their use of humor and camp to explore issues of culture and gender.
 Founded in San Francisco by artists Eliza Barrios, Reanne Estrada, and Jenifer K. Wofford, the group's full name, Mail Order Brides/M.O.B., conflates a once-common stereotype of Filipina women as "mail order brides" with an acronym suggestive of an organized crime organization.
-The group has often been referred to in shorthand as "M.O.B."
+The group has often been referred to in shorthand as "M.O.B.".

-In addition to their karaoke videos and performances, M.O.B. is well known for installations, public service posters, and workshops.
+M.O.B. is known for their multidisciplinary projects which span video, photography, installation, sculpture and performance.
+Their work has been written about in critical publications including Decolonizing Culture (Anuradha Vikram), Pinay Power (Melinda de Jesus), Tropical Renditions (Christine Bacareza Balance), and Queering the Global Filipina Body (Gina K. Velasco).

-Mail Order Brides/M.O.B.’s work has been exhibited at the San Jose Museum of Art, the M.H. de Young Museum, Yerba Buena Center for the Arts, the Triton Museum of Art, the Chinatown Cultural Center in San Francisco, Kearny Street Workshop, the Luggage Store, and with the San Francisco Art Commission.
+M.O.B.’s work has been exhibited at the Asian Art Museum, the San Jose Museum of Art, the M.H. de Young Museum, Yerba Buena Center for the Arts, the Triton Museum of Art, the Chinese Culture Center, Kearny Street Workshop, the Luggage Store Gallery, and with the San Francisco Art Commission.
+They have presented performances for Southern Exposure art space, SOMArts, and at the 2018 Manila Biennale.
 Their film/video works have screened at the San Francisco International Asian American Film Festival, the International Gay and Lesbian Film Festival, the Mix Festival and the International Film Festival in Detroit.